What the Claude Code Source Leak Reveals

 | Legendary | 1% |

-The pets are rendered as 5×12 ASCII sprites with 3-frame animations.
-Species codenames are hex-encoded in the source because one collides with an unreleased model name.
+The system renders pets as 5x12 ASCII sprites with 3-frame animations.
+The source hex-encodes species codenames because one collides with an unreleased model name.

-This is not a joke feature — it is a retention mechanic.
+The companion system is not a joke feature.
+It is a retention mechanic.
 The deterministic assignment means your pet is always the same, creating attachment.
 The rarity system creates social currency.
 The ASCII rendering means zero performance overhead.
-It is a well-designed engagement system hidden inside a developer tool.
+Anthropic built a well-designed engagement system and hid it inside a developer tool.

 11. The Fork Bomb